alf-tool/alf-core/doc/gh-pages/overview/one-proposal-three-flavors.md

 * a list of *named relational operators* together with their *signature* in terms of *operands*, *arguments* and *options*
 * a specification of the *types* of arguments and options

-Note that, this is neither purely semantic nor purely syntactic.
+Note that this is neither purely semantic nor purely syntactic.
 It should better be seen as a definition of an abstract Domain Specific Language (DSL) [1, 2] for which Alf provides three syntactic implementations.
 Note that,

 * as such, the DSL **says nothing about how** queries are executed.
 The Alf engine is a pragmatic implementation that tries not to load whole relations in memory, where possible.
 [3]
 * the boundaries of the DSL are intentionally limited to avoid perturbating implementations with concepts that would make it impossible to implement.
-The aim here is to set a basis that could be ported without much effor to other dynamic languages such as clojure, python, javascript, and so on.
+The aim here is to set a basis that could be ported without much effort to other dynamic languages such as clojure, python, javascript, and so on.
 [4]
 * in particular, it does not prescribe a predefined set of supported scalar types and operators.
 Most implementation languages support Boolean, Integer or String, etc. and provides users with ways for implementing new ones.

 ### Basic types

 This section describes the basic types used in query expressions.
-Note that it does not prescribe any dedicated syntax for literals, that are implementation specific.
+Note that it does not prescribe any dedicated syntax for literals; the latter is considered implementation specific.
 Examples below are valid literals when using the functional Ruby DSL of Alf.

 #### Name

-A name is used to denote base relations, attributes and types.
-When relevant, the context distinguishes between attribute names, relation names and type names.
+A name is used to denote base relation variables (aka relvars), attributes and types.
+When relevant, the context distinguishes between attribute names, relation variable names and type names specifically.
 Examples are:

 <pre class="theory"><code class="ruby">:suppliers, :parts             # relation names
 :name, :city, :color_in_rgb    # attribute names